The McGraw Internships

 A core mission of the McGraw Center for Business Journalism is to promote the development of future business journalists by providing young reporters with the training and skills needed to succeed in the field.
 In addition to providing scholarships for a number of students at the CUNY Graduate School of Journalism each year who specialize in business reporting, the McGraw Center also offer stipends to several business journalism students each summer who undertake an internship at a media company.
 The stipends allow students to gain valuable training through journalism internships that would otherwise be unpaid, thereby grounding their studies in on-the-job experience.

-Grant is working as an intern at DNAInfo, a digital site that concentrates on New York City neighborhoods.
-His beats include breaking news, city events, politics and culture.
+Grant worked as an intern at DNAInfo, a digital site that concentrates on New York City neighborhoods.
+His beats included breaking news, city events, politics and culture.
 A 2012 graduate of the University of South Florida with a Bachelor’s degree in professional and technical writing, Grant worked in the health insurance industry before applying to CUNY, which offers him a unique perspective on health-related news.
 He is interested in the intersection of political, business and technology news, and chose to study business journalism to better understand the role money plays in the different sectors.

 The McGraw Interns – Class of 2016

 Acharya interned at InvestmentNews, a digital news site and weekly magazine for financial advisors.
 She was a general assignment reporter covering stories on the financial services industry.
 A native of Mumbai, India, Acharya graduated from Rutgers University in 2015 with a major in journalism and double minor in English and economics.
 She hopes to combine her passion for economics with her interest in journalism to write stories that help society understand this complex topic.